-The Summer Dental School Experience is a five-week, intensive residential program that will provide participants hands-on experiences in dentistry, exposure to prerequisite courses and Dental Admissions Test review, health disparities research experience, and workshops designed to enhance academic skills or to teach students more about dentistry.
-Participants will also be able to interact with current dental students as mentors.
+The Summer Dental School Experience is a two-week, intensive program that will provide participants hands-on experiences in dentistry, exposure to prerequisite courses and Dental Admissions Test review, health disparities research experience, and workshops designed to enhance academic skills or to teach students more about dentistry.

 Structure of Program

-Each Summer Program session will feature 6 hours of structured learning activities per day, plus a break for lunch.
+Each Summer Program session will feature about 7-8 hours of structured learning activities per day, plus a break for lunch.
 Components of the program include the following:

 - Review classes in the core curriculum and prepare for the DAT.

 - Seminars on health disparities and a project focusing on health disparities in Minnesota.
-Participants will learn more about a health disparity through literature reviews and visits to community service providers and low-cost Dental Clinics.
-Students will present their experiences in a poster format to dental students and faculty.
+Participants will learn more about a health disparity through literature reviews and in class-discussions.
+Students will present their experiences to dental students and faculty.

-- “My journey to dental school:” mentoring by dental students to learn more about dental school admissions and gain first hand knowledge of what dental school is like.
+- Learn more about dental school admissions and gain first-hand knowledge of what dental school is like from current dental students.